cyverse/irods-adm/README.md

 from a sequence of sessions.

+## Monitoring

+The program `check_irods` checks to see if an iRODS service is online.
+It is intended for use with Nagios.

 ## Moving files to another resource

 The program `phymv` can be used to move groups of files from one resource to